erjosito/ansible-azure-lab/README.md

-1. Step 1.Create provisioning machine using Azure CLI from a Linux shell (because we will connect to a new VM using SSH public/private key authentication).
+*Step 1.* Create provisioning machine using Azure CLI from a Linux shell (because we will connect to a new VM using SSH public/private key authentication).

 ```
 azure login